 When using electrical equipment, always turn off the equipment at the wall outlet before accessing any moving parts or removing the supply lead.

-Whether you are doing a clean out or gathering friends and family together, it’s important to keep up your housekeeping.
+Whether you are cleaning out your house or gathering friends and family together, it’s important to keep up your housekeeping.
 Think carefully about where you are placing items on the floor or areas where people will be walking around.

 Keep floors clear of rubbish, toys or cords to prevent slips, trips and falls.